ckronlage/AID-HS/docs/install_docker.md

 # Docker container

-**WARNING: Installation and use has not yet been tested on Windows.
-Please let us know if you have succeeded or are having challenges using the docker container on Windows**

 The Docker container has all the prerequisites embedded into it.
 This makes it easier to install and compatible with most OS systems.

 Notes:
-- Currently only tested on **Linux** (HPC Singularity coming soon)
+- tested on **Linux**, **Windows**
 - You will need **~20GB of space** to install the container
 - The docker image contains Miniconda 3, HippUnfold v1.1.0, and AID-HS.
 The whole image is ~18GB.

 Here is the video tutorial demonstrating how to do the docker installation - [Docker and Singularity Installation of AID-HS Tutorial](https://www.youtube.com/watch?v=RRAET7r05ys&t=11s&ab_channel=MELDproject).
+Note that some part of the installation video are outdated for AID-HS > v1.1.0.
+Please follow the github guidelines for up to date instructions.

 ## Prerequisites